kappa-maintainer/CPMC/README.md

-# WrapFix
+# CPMC
-Use Mixin to fix CJK text wrapping problems in vanilla and mods.
+Use Mixin to fix Custom Player Model's compatibility